sesoline/Attendances-v1.10/README.md

 - hacer un componente para agregar salones a un estudiante
 - Classroom view has to have the option to add students in every classroom
-- Students has to show wich clases belong to in the option edit into the students view

 update models controller and views after theses changes